Aliases for RING1 Gene

 GeneCards Summary for RING1 Gene

 RING1 (Ring Finger Protein 1) is a Protein Coding gene.
-Diseases associated with RING1 include Occult Macular Dystrophy and Macular Degeneration, Age-Related, 1.
-Among its related pathways are Notch signaling pathway (KEGG) and SUMOylation.
-GO annotations related to this gene include chromatin binding and ubiquitin-protein transferase activity.
+Diseases associated with RING1 include Granulomatosis With Polyangiitis and Juvenile-Onset Parkinson's Disease.
+Among its related pathways are Notch Signaling Pathway (WikiPathways) and SUMOylation.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is RNF2.

 UniProtKB/Swiss-Prot Summary for RING1 Gene